kdjnolan/ANPR/Algorithms-MachineLearning/README.md

 https://blog.devcenter.co/developing-a-license-plate-recognition-system-with-machine-learning-in-python-787833569ccd

-Using the blog above to learn the concepts/algorithms of:
+Using the blog above to learn the concepts of:

 Plate Localisation:
   -Convert image to binary.